This post contains affiliate links.

 3. Are you a doer or a relaxer?

-MY TIP: If one of you is a major doer or relaxer, try to set up a potential schedule of activities ahead of time, and agree to spend a day or two apart so you can both enjoy your vacation in your own way.
+My tip: If your travel companion is a major doer or relaxer and you’re not, try to set up a potential schedule of activities ahead of time.
+Agree to spend a day or two apart so you can both enjoy your vacation in your own way.

 4. Do either of you have any specific food preferences?